tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/introduction-to-deep-learning.md

 Single-layer neural networks, also referred to as shallow neural networks, comprise a single hidden layer positioned between the input and output layers.
 This hidden layer conducts computations, orchestrating the transformation of input data to yield the intended output.
 Shallow neural networks, though straightforward, possess restricted capacity for learning intricate patterns and representations.

-In contrast, deep neural networks boast multiple hidden layers interspersed between the input and output layers.
+In contrast, deep neural networks boast multiple hidden layers distributed between the input and output layers.
 These networks can be profoundly deep, incorporating tens or even hundreds of layers.
 Each layer undertakes computations, forwarding the modified data to the subsequent layer in succession.

 # Components of deep learning network
 In the sections above we introduced concept of deep learning and we talked a little bit about biology behind it.
 Let's move now to explaining separate components of deep learning architecture.